Asquidy/Asquidy.github.io/_papers/fb_search.md

 ---
 layout:
-title: "Information About Vacancy Competition Redirects Job Search"
+title: "Competition Avoidance vs Herding in Job Search: Evidence from Large-scale Field Experiments on an Online Job Board"
-abstract: Job seekers typically do not know the degree of competition they face for a particular vacancy.
-As a result, they may unwittingly send applications to vacancies with a lot of competition and may overlook vacancies with little competition.
-We study how providing information about competition for a vacancy redirects applications.
-To do so, we conduct three field experiments on a large online job platform in which treated job searchers are shown information about the number of prior applicants to a vacancy.
-This information increases overall applications and redirects applications to vacancies with few prior applications.
-Applications are sent to vacancies that receive fewer cumulative applications but result in similar outcomes to control applications.
-We use a complementary treatment to show that job seekers also use the age of the vacancy to direct search towards newer vacancies with relatively little competition.
-Our results are consistent with a model in which searchers have imperfect information about competition for a vacancy and redirect their search towards less competitive vacancies when they receive an improved signal.
+abstract: We study how information that may simultaneously signal the degree of competition and vacancy quality affects job search.
+To do so, we conduct three experiments on a large online job platform in which the treatment varies what information is shown to job seekers.
+Information about the number of prior applicants  to a vacancy increases the number of applications and redirects them to vacancies with few prior applications.
+Information about vacancy age increases application rates, especially to new vacancies.
+To further investigate the causal mechanisms, we conduct and analyze a survey choice experiment.
+We conclude that job seekers prefer to avoid competition rather than using the popularity of a vacancy as a signal of quality.
 category: research
-journal: Most Recent Version 2021
+journal: Most Recent Version 2021 (New Version Pending Approval by Meta)
 link: "assets/fb_congestion.pdf"
 coauthors: with Monica Bhole and <a href = 'https://john-joseph-horton.com/'> John Horton </a>
 js: "toggleMe('fbsearch'); return false;"